Morning sickness in pregnancy is incredibly common. In fact, pregnant people report experiencing morning sickness in up to 80% of pregnancies.

-There is no "cure" for morning sickness, but we've put together a guide to understanding more about the symptoms, including what's "normal" and how to manage your nausea in order to keep up with your day-to-day.
+There is no “cure” for morning sickness, but we’ve put together a guide to understanding more about the symptoms, including when morning sickness starts, what’s “normal” and how to manage your nausea in order to keep up with your day-to-day.

 According to the American College of Obstetricians and Gynecologists (ACOG), nausea and vomiting of pregnancy (also known as “NVP” but more commonly referred to as “morning sickness”) usually begins before your ninth week of pregnancy.
 Generally, it will start around week six with symptoms peaking around nine weeks.

 Though there are some exceptions, most people will see their symptoms cease by 14 weeks of pregnancy.
 Dr. Ranae Yockey, a board-certified obstetrician and gynecologist who acts as program director of the midwifery services at Northwest Community Hospital, said in an email that 90% of the time, symptoms will resolve by 22 weeks.

 You’ll know you have morning sickness if you experience the following within your first trimester of pregnancy: